zagui440s/personalCP/7ReactJS/day1/react-essentials.md

 ### Additional Resources

 - https://react.dev/learn is currently the best resource available for learning React.
-Look through it thoroughly as it was recently redesigned form the ground up and should be able to answer lots of essential questions about how to accomplish things in React.
+Look through it thoroughly as it was recently re-designed form the ground up and should be able to answer lots of essential questions about how to accomplish things in React.

 - [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) is a Chrome extension that can make exploring your React app from the dev console more natural.